sercanai/ScreenASO/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 [![CLI](https://img.shields.io/badge/CLI-Typer-orange.svg)](https://typer.tiangolo.com/)

 Screen ASO is a CLI tool for App Store and Play Store research: metadata collection, review scraping, sentiment analysis, keyword extraction, asset downloads, and PDF reporting.
+It also offers a powerful desktop interface to accelerate your ASO workflow with metadata analysis, asset downloads, and competitor tracking all on one screen.
 For Turkish, see [README_TR.md](README_TR.md).

 ## Highlights